 FIREWOOD may be purchased at the entrance station.

-HAMMOCKS, CLOTHESLINES, SLACKLINES, etc. may not be attached to trees and plants with the park.
+HAMMOCKS, CLOTHESLINES, SLACKLINES, etc. may not be attached to trees and plants.
 Do not tie, affix, strap or otherwise attach anything to trees and plants in Trail Camp.

 DOGS are prohibited